NoorHafsa17/phishing-email-analysis/README.md

 ## Project Scope

-- Selected a publicly available sample phishing email
+- Selected a publicly available sample phishing email.
-- Identified spoofed sender address and domain impersonation
+- Identified spoofed sender address and domain impersonation.
-- Analyzed email headers using MXToolbox to detect SPF/DKIM/DMARC failures
+- Analyzed email headers using MXToolbox to detect SPF/DKIM/DMARC failures.
-- Evaluated embedded URLs using VirusTotal and URLScan.io
+- Evaluated embedded URLs using VirusTotal and URLScan.io.
-- Interpreted the use of urgency and social engineering language
+- Interpreted the use of urgency and social engineering language.
-- Summarized the phishing indicators in a structured report
+- Summarized the phishing indicators in a structured report.

 ---